okuzyaeva/jscourse/lesson5/README.txt

 - How to use "ws" node module
 - How to send messages to clients based on their IP address

+NOTE:
+To work with this lesson issue the `npm install` command while being in the `server/` directory.
+That will install "ws" node module.

 Homework:
 ---------